Casa Natal de Velázquez

 Working together with CEEH’s director José Luis Colomer, Factum Foundation will carry out the digital recording of several paintings from the artist’s early years with the aim of producing an ‘exact’ facsimile of each work.
 Factum Arte, with the support of Factum Foundation, will also contribute to the recreation of the space by recreating a selection of objects and design elements that appear in Velázquez’s famous (and, in those days, innovative) bodegones or scenes of daily life from Seville at a time when the city was at the height of its powers as the gateway to a new world of exotic materials and wealth.

-The Casa Natal de Velázquez project is supported by the British consultancy Achates Philantropy and the Sevilla City Hall.
+The Casa Natal de Velázquez project is supported by the Sevilla City Hall.
+On June 10th 2020, the urban planning committee at Seville’s City Council authorised the beginning of construction works.